Theodore Roosevelt and Turn-of-the-Century Long Island

-We’ll journey to beautiful Long Island to see how the other half lived.
+Join us on a journey to beautiful Long Island to see how the other half lived.
 We’ll begin with a visit to Sagamore Hill, the home of Theodore Roosevelt, 26th President of the United States, from 1885 until his death in 1919.
-From 1902 to 1908, Roosevelt used this “Summer White House” to host luminaries from around the country and the world.
-We’ll have a guided tour of this National Historic Site.
-Then we will have time on our own to visit the Museum or to explore the 83 acres of woodland, pastures, marshlands and beach.
-Then we will head “downtown” to historic Oyster Bay for lunch at Canterbury’s Oyster Bar & Grill featuring delicious “the best food on Long Island” and memorabilia of Roosevelt and the area.
-After lunch we will visit Old Westbury Gardens, listed on the National Register of Historic Places.
-We’ll be given guided tours of this former home of John S. Phipps, heir to a steel fortune.
-Completed in 1906, this magnificent Charles II mansion is furnished with fine English antiques and decorative arts.
-We’ll be given guided tours of this house, nestled amid 200 acres of formal gardens, landscaped grounds, woodlands, ponds and lakes.
+From 1902 to 1908, Roosevelt used this “Summer White House” to host luminaries from around the country and around the world.
+We’ll have a guided tour of his home, and then have time on our own to visit the museum or to explore the woodland, pastures, marshlands and beach.
+For lunch we will head to historic Oyster Bay to a restaurant featuring delicious food and memorabilia of Roosevelt and the area.
+Then we will visit Old Westbury Gardens, listed on the National Register of Historic Places.
+It is the former home of John S. Phipps, heir to a steel fortune.
+This magnificent mansion was completed in 1905, and is furnished with fine English antiques and decorative arts.
+It is nestled amid 200 acres of formal gardens, landscaped grounds, woodlands, ponds and lakes.
+We will have guided tours of the house and gardens.

 Cost includes transportation, entrance fees, lunch, snacks and gratuities.